-9.1.1.1 Cases, bagged or boxed units should be small and light enough to be managed by hand, if possible.

-- 9.1.1.2 Packaging should be appropriate for the climatic conditions encountered in the Distributing Partner country. - 9.1.1.3 Protective packaging should take account of the mode of transportation chosen, e.g. glass syringes and bottles should be packed to avoid breakage. - 9.1.1.4 Labeling and packaging should be in a language easily understood by most health care professionals in the Distributing Partner country. - 9.1.1.5 Packaging should be sealed securely to prevent opening in transit and ideally be designed to show evidence of tampering.
+- 9.1.1.1 Cases, bagged, or boxed units should be small and light enough to be managed by hand, if possible. - 9.1.1.2 Packaging should be appropriate for the climatic conditions encountered in the Distributing Partner country. - 9.1.1.3 Protective packaging should take account of the mode of transportation chosen, e.g. glass syringes and bottles should be packed to avoid breakage. - 9.1.1.4 Labeling and packaging should be in a language easily understood by most health care professionals in the Distributing Partner country. - 9.1.1.5 Packaging should be sealed securely to prevent opening in transit and ideally be designed to show evidence of tampering.

-- 9.1.2.1 Arrangements for any necessary storage should be made prior to shipping, including if applicable, the warehouses of the NGO(s), Distributing Partners, freight forwarders, and intransit layovers. - 9.1.2.2 Storage areas should be dry, well ventilated, well lit, out of direct sunlight.
-Products requiring storage under defined conditions (such as temperature, light or humidity) should be stored in compliance with their instructions. - 9.1.2.3 Prior to shipping any product the Donor should confirm that the Distributing Partner has properly trained staff to manage storage and warehouse facilities. - 9.1.2.4 There should be a system of stock usage based on expiration date to ensure appropriate stock rotation (FEFO -first expiry/first out).
+9.1.2.1 Arrangements for any necessary storage should be made prior to shipping, including if applicable, the warehouses of the Distributing Partners, freight forwarders, and in-transit layovers.

+9.1.2.2 Storage areas should be dry, well ventilated, well lit, and out of direct sunlight.
+Products requiring storage under defined conditions (such as temperature, light, or humidity) should be stored in compliance with their instructions and/or label requirements.

+9.1.2.3 Prior to shipping any product the Donor should confirm that the Distributing Partner has properly trained staff to manage storage and warehouse facilities.

+9.1.2.4 There should be a system of stock usage based on expiration date to ensure appropriate stock rotation, i.e., first expiry, first out (FEFO).
 Products beyond their expiry date or shelf life should be separated from usable stock.
 Expired products cannot be sold or supplied and arrangements need to be made for their destruction.
-Refer to section 10.
-Disposal.
+Refer Section 10 Disposal.